Community Integration & Volunteer Program

 The Local Food Shelf- The local food shelf provides nutritious supplies for those in the community that need assistance.
-Merry Meadow Farm Residents and staff assist with the duties at the food shelf.
+Averte Residents and staff assist with the duties at the food shelf.

 DHMC – Several MMF Residents volunteer at Dartmouth Hitchcock Medical Center in the roles of escort, distribution, gift shop, and flower delivery.